 Cover and cook on low for 2 hours.

-After 2 hours, microwave the precooked chicken to heat and remove the skin and bones.
-Cut the chicken into large chunks and stir into the sauce.
+After 2 hours, microwave the precooked chicken to heat and place on top of the cacciatore sauce.
 Add the mushrooms and olives.
 Cover and cook on high for another hour.
+You can also remove the skin and bones from the fully cooked chicken and cut into large chunks stirring them into the sauce.

 Serve over rice, pasta, or noodles.
 That's it!